What is the Purpose of the Balance Sheet?

 Balance Sheet Formula

 While the short term and long term assets explain everything that’s yours, the short term and long term liabilities state all the assets that are someone else’s… or everything your company owes.
-This allows you to see the financial position of your company.
+This allows you to view your company's financial position.

 How to Use a Balance Sheet